gbus/wolmgr/README.md

 Security:

 The app doesn't currently offer any access protection.
 I have set up a vpn to limit the access  to the service from remote.
-In fututre a login mechanism will be implemented.
+In future user/password login will be implemented.

 The package is meant to be run in a linux environment, ideally on a credit card size board, (like raspberry pi) to keep the power consumption to a minuimum for a system supposed to be permanently on.

+TODO

+- Access to the interface through login
+- tool to automatically configure passwordless ssh hosts and power them off